gctools-outilsgc/micro_service_template/README.md

 #### Getting Started

-* Modify the `{project root}/prisma/datamodel.graphql	` to declare your services data model
+* Modify the `./prisma/datamodel.graphql	` to declare your services data model
-* This model will be pushed to the Prisma server when launching both the `development` and `production` docker environments.
-Upon successful completion a generated API schema file will be copied to  `{project root}/src/generated/prisma.graphql`
+* This model will be pushed to the Prisma server when launching both the development and production docker environments.
+Upon successful completion a generated API schema file will be copied to  `./src/generated/prisma.graphql`

 ### GraphQL Schema and Resolvers